black-sliver/evermizer/README.txt

     Disable double gauge: don't take away rocket parts until you have them all Fix cheats:
     Remove infinite call bead glitch
-  All accessible:
+  Glitchless beatable:
+    Never require glitches to beat the game, even if glitches are not disabled All accessible:
+    Make sure all checks/areas/bosses can be reached Fix infinite ammo:
+    Fixes the bug that Particle Bomb and Cryo-Blast do not drain Fix atlas glitch:
+    Fixes stat underflow when dying with active stat boosts Double Money:
+    Enemies give twice as much money
+  Double Exp:
+    Enemies give twice as much experience points Weapons and formulas level twice as fast
-    Make sure all checks/areas/bosses can be reached Open world: Unlock windwalker in every fire pit (slashing weapon required) Grant access to inner volcano
+  Open world: Unlock windwalker in every fire pit (slashing weapon required)
+    Grant access to inner volcano
     Grant access to east swamp